 Ashley.
 Well everyone wants to call themself a chef when the reality is that most people are just cooks.

+I think that in order to be a chef you need to not only have years of experience in a kitchen but also have great creativity.
 Writing menus is a huge part of the process.
 You have to be able to develop original ideas and techniques, which usually requires a pretty extensive knowledge of classical preparations.
 Without proper studying and education you will just be recycling ideas that already exist, but if you have this bank of knowledge you can innovate pre existing techniques and actually make truly creative and boundary pushing dishes.

 To be fair, I might have a high standard for what it means to be a “Chef” because I come from a fine dining background, and it took me years to actually call myself a Chef even though I was writing menus for a few years prior.